Who Is Tiffany Trump?

 Trump has a close relationship with her mom.
 In 2015 she began dating Ross Mechanic, also an alumni of the University of Pennsylvania.
 Although there was talk about Mechanic's politics (he'd registered as a Democrat and publicly supported Hillary Clinton), he also worked as an intern at Jared Kushner's real estate start-up, Cadre, in Manhattan.
 Ultimately, his politics became a moot point when the couple called it quits in the fall of 2017.

 The following year Trump began dating Michael Boulos, the son of a wealthy businessman from Lagos, Nigeria.
+Trump revealed that the pair got engaged on January 19, 2021, her father's last day in office.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!